owl-lisp/owl/README.md

 compiled with ol to C-files, which can be compiled to standalone binaries without needing any owl-specific support files or libraries.
-The C files also work on 32- and 64-bit systems, and compile as such at least on Linux, OpenBSD, OSX and can be crosscompiled to Windows executables with MinGW.
+The C files also work on 32- and 64-bit systems, and compile as such at least on Linux, OpenBSD, and macOS or can be cross-compiled to Windows executables with MinGW.

 For example, to build a hello world program:
 ```